marcosivni/WebHigiia/model/Model.md

 ## Setting up WebHigiia - The Mammogram example

 **WebHigiia is a domainless tool** for any medical image domain of CT, RX, or other study types.
-To illustrate the application capabilities, let's set up WebHigiia as a Content-Based Medical Image Retrieval tool for mammograms[^note].
+To illustrate the application capabilities, let's set up WebHigiia as a Content-Based Medical Image Retrieval tool for mammograms.

 ## Loading a dataset